MY STORY

 This is my new, cancer life.

 In May of 2014, my life was pretty normal.
-My then husband and
+I was a

 then, there it was: cancer.